GCT-Studios/JwarLore/content/Stories from Yoshimuri/index.md

 ---
-source: Stories of Yoshimori
+source: Stories from Yoshimuri
-title: Stories of Yoshimori
+title: Stories from Yoshimuri
 ---
 ## A City in Conflict